|Jimmy Earl Darby|

 July 10, 1890 – Wyoming was admitted as the 44th U.S. state.

 July 10, 1896 - A large and attentive crowd met at the Lodge at Pineville on this Friday night after the convention July 3 to witness a charming entertainment and ice cream supper given for the benefit of the Baptist and Methodist churches.

 July 10, 1903 – German SS officer and jurist Werner Best was born in Darmstadt, Hesse.

-July 10, 1913 – It was on this date in 1913 that the highest temperature was recorded in the United States, a sizzling 134 °F in Death Valley, California.
+July 10, 1913 – The highest temperature ever recorded in the United States, a sizzling 134 °F, was recorded in Death Valley, California.

 July 10, 1923 - Alabama author Robert Loveman died in Hot Springs, Ark.